helpscout/beacon-ios-sdk/README.md

 ```

 ### Carthage

 Beacon can be installed using Carthage by adding the following line to your `Cartfile` and then following the [Carthage installation instructions][2]:

 ```ruby
 github "helpscout/beacon-ios-sdk"
 ```

-_NOTE because of the way Beacon is distributed attempting to use the `--no-use-binaries` flag when building will fail_
+_Because of the way Beacon is distributed, attempting to use the `--no-use-binaries` flag when building will fail._

 ### Manually